 One critical consideration is the physical layout of the practice.
 Doctors and patients should have private locations in which to discuss sensitive matters.

-Additionally, patients should have privacy any time they need to provide information about their health, their finances, or their contact information.
+Additionally, patients should have privacy at any time they need to provide information about their health, their finances, or their contact information.
 This includes the reception area, which should be laid out to shield patients from other people in the waiting room.

 Protect Medical Files